The War in Heaven Featured in Times Square, New York City, 2025

 My artistic practice can be divided into two general categories: observational, and the contemplation of beliefs and values.

-The sections below to correspond with the painting categories found on this site: Allegory (Spirituality), Contemplative Prayer (Angels), and Regional (Observational).
+The sections below correspond with the painting categories found on this site: Allegory (Spirituality), Contemplative Prayer (Angels), and Regional (Observational).

 Observational: